Riders on the Storm: The Climate Crisis and the Survival of Being

 Face-to-face launch events that had been arranged have been cancelled due to COVID-19.
 However, some have or will be run on Zoom, and can be viewed on my web itinerary in the right hand column at this link and with tickets for forthcoming events (usually free) and video links where these become available.

 The main Birlinn launch event was in partnership with Climate Fringe and the Centre for Human Ecology.
 Hosted by Professor Alison Phipps (UNESCO Chair in Refugee Integration at Glasgow University).
 The first hour hour was formal book launch with 160 participants, and then for the next 90 mins nearly half stayed on for what turned out to be a particularly deep participant interaction.
 That can be watched in full at https://bit.ly/RidersZoomLaunch, and Kat Jones of Climate Fringe has edited a one hour podcast of the launch.
 A shorter (45 min) National Library of Scotland launch event can now be viewed at this link.

 On RealClimate, the foremost climate change science website, as a guest piece courtesy of Michael Mann: Denial and Alarmism in the Near-Term Extinction and Collapse Debate.

 On Community Land Scotland, the networking body for community land trusts: What might be Scotland's distinctive contribution to COP26?

-First Reviews: (links go direct to reviews)
+Reviews - Newspapers and Organisations: (links go direct to reviews)